llpeterson/congestion/qos.md

 # {{ page.title }}

-For many years, packet-switched networks have offered the promise of supporting multimedia applications that combine audio, video, and data.
-After all, once digitized, audio and video information becomes like any other form of data—a stream of bits to be transmitted.
-One obstacle to the fulfillment of this promise has been the need for higher-bandwidth links.
-Recently, however, improvements in coding have reduced the bandwidth needs of audio and video applications, while at the same time link speeds have increased.

-There is more to transmitting audio and video over a network than just providing sufficient bandwidth, however.
+The promise of general-purpose packet-switched networks is that they support all kinds of applications and data, including multimedia applications that transmit digitized audio and video streams.
+In the early days, one obstacle to the fulfillment of this promise was the need for higher-bandwidth links.
+That is no longer an issue, but there is more to transmitting audio and video over a network than just providing sufficient bandwidth.

 Participants in a telephone conversation, for example, expect to be able to converse in such a way that one person can respond to something said by the other and be heard almost immediately.
 Thus, the timeliness of delivery can be very important.
 We refer to applications that are sensitive to the timeliness of data as *real-time applications*.
 Voice and video applications tend to be the canonical examples, but there are others such as industrial control—you would like a command sent to a robot arm to reach it before the arm crashes into something.
 Even file transfer applications can have timeliness constraints, such as a requirement that a database update complete overnight before the business that needs the data resumes on the next day.

 The distinguishing characteristic of real-time applications is that they need some sort of assurance *from the network* that data is likely to